alimcodescalers/G8_testing/Environment_testing/README.md

 - Installation test --> Auto Installation testing should be added in this repo
 - Performance testing --> All testing that result in providing Performance information of an environment
 - Upgrade testing --> Automated upgrade script tests should be added into this repo
-- Automated tests --> Automated test currently performed through Jenkins.
-In the near furure all test will run using AYS & Cockpit.

 ## usefull info